 If the organization agreed to the designation at the time of the gift, then it’s a restricted gift.
 One way to look at it is this: Donations become restricted when both parties agree to the restriction.
 In our example, we’re assuming the shelter accepted Bob’s designation.
 That makes it a restricted gift.
 However, there are way to avoid this problem in the future.

 Provide a Disclaimer.
 Provide a disclaimer with your solicitation that the organization reserves the right to use money as it sees fit.
 Or, if it is a budgeted purpose, let your donor know that any funds received over and above the budget of the solicited purpose will be put into the general fund for operating expenses.
 Make sure your donation receipt reiterates that point.

 Ask Permission From the Donor to Re-purpose Their Gift.
 In a situation where it’s too late for a disclaimer, you can go back to donors and ask permission to re-purpose their gift.
 Most of the time, donors will agree when it makes sense.
 Keep in mind that donors have the legal right to say no, and we have seen donors refuse to allow such.
 In these situations, charities may have to refund the donation if it cannot be used for its original intended designation.

 Handling the finances of a nonprofit is always a challenge.
-Knowing how to properly address designations is crucial to staying out of trouble with your donors…and the law.
+Knowing what constitutes restricted funds (and then handling them correctly) is crucial to staying out of trouble with your donors…and the law.

 who subscribe to our free, email newsletter.
 It’s information that will empower your nonprofit!